jhgg/jsdelivr.com/README.md

 To get it to work:

 * Put project directories inside files/
+* Create a MySQL database using structure from DB_structure.sql
 * Modify config.php with your DB login information
-* Run scan.php and the DB should get populated with data
+* Run scan.php and the DB should get populated with data.

 **WARNING**